 Quick Answer

+We have two principles for fleet tracking: reduce friction for your drivers, and make sure the tech actually saves you money rather than just generating data nobody looks at.
+At Commusoft, we see this daily.
 Vimcar is the best fit for most small trades with 2-10 vans: self-install OBD dongle, no engineer required, from £7.90/vehicle/month on a 24-month term.
 Quartix is the runner-up at a similar price with excellent UK support and no auto-renewals.
-Teletrac Navman is a serious enterprise platform but the pricing and contract terms are overkill for anyone running under 15 vehicles.
-Basic GPS devices (£80-200 one-off, no monthly fee) are worth considering if you only need theft recovery with no reporting requirements.
+Teletrac Navman is a serious enterprise platform but the pricing and contract terms are overkill for anyone under 15 vehicles.
+People buy from people, not dashboards, so pick the one your team will actually use.

 Table of Contents